top of page

 Allegra Kanna Scribner was born and raised on Kaua’i and brought up in one of Hawai'i's large traditional extended families - the Kanna family.
 She, like her family, drew upon values from both Hawaiian culture and Japanese culture in being mindful of duty, personal responsibility, civic engagement and stewardship.

-Drawing on her upbringing and values of mālama pono, Allegra integrates modern notions of environmental care with traditional knowledge of stewardship.
-Her work incorporates a range of marine debris materials to visually and symbolically showcase these themes, aiming to inspire a movement towards sustainable practices.
+Drawing on her upbringing and values of mālama pono, Allegra integrates modern notions of environmental care with original craft.
+Her work invites reflection on ocean stewardship, preservation of place, and the hidden impact of plastic pollution.

-When she's not picking up ʻopala and creating, Allegra enjoys surfing, jiujitsu, fishing, and spending time with her loved ones.
+When she's not picking up ʻōpala and creating, Allegra enjoys surfing, training jiujitsu, fishing, and spending time with her loved ones.

 bottom of page